 More Than Just Cheese

 And the book goes well beyond just cheese.
 Some of the most useful tips Madame Fromage covers in the book are menus for cheese boards and tips on how to buy, serve, and store cheese.
-Her recipes and suggestions include Zeke’s Bacon and Maple Grilled Cheese, how to achieve the perfect martini to pair with Pecorino, and a blue cheese velvet pudding.
-Darlington gives you simple and creative menu ideas as well as a comprehensive guide to cheese jargon.
-The book includes beautiful photographs and stories passed along by each generation of the Di Bruno family.
+Her recipes and suggestions include Zeke’s Bacon and Maple Grilled Cheese and the perfect martini to pair with Pecorino and a blue cheese velvet pudding.
+Darlington gives you simple, creative menu ideas and a comprehensive guide to cheese jargon.
+The book includes beautiful photographs, and stories passed along by each generation of the Di Bruno family.

 Next time you’re in South Philly, stop by the Di Bruno family market, pick up a good hunk of cheese, and grab this book.
 Or you can order yours online on Amazon like I did.